Osguima3/welz/docs/model/sequence-diagrams.md

 ' Participant definitions
-queue       "Event Bus"              as EB boundary    "API Gateway"            as API control     "Command Handler"        as CH control     "Transaction Service"    as TS control     "Account Service"        as AS control     "Category Service"       as CS
+queue       "Event Bus"              as EB boundary    "API Gateway"            as API control     "Command Router"         as CR control     "Create Transaction"     as CT control     "Transaction Service"    as TS control     "Account Service"        as AS control     "Category Service"       as CS